 Aluminum is an essential element to this country’s energy and manufacturing future.

-Demand for the metal is also moving in the right direction—up around 30 percent since 2009.
+Demand for the metal is reaching record heights —up 45.1% percent since 2009.
 And the industry is poised for even greater success as more and more companies turn to aluminum as a solution to modern manufacturing challenges—from Ford to Apple to the U.S. military.

 Aluminum is truly the metal of modern life.